dcdruck/tampermonkey-scripts/README.md

 ### clipcentric-editor-keyboard-nav.js

 Adds Open and Save keyboard shortcuts (Ctrl+O and Ctrl+S) to the Clipcentric DisplayAd Studio, template editor, AMP editor, and video editor.
 This is compatible with v10 and newer.

+### dummy-tracking-libraries-for-broken-sites.js

+I use privacy-protecting features that often cause third-party libraries to fail to load.
+Many sites choke when this happens and won't function.
+Often, this happens because the site code doesn't check for variables, objects, functions, libraries, etc before calling them.
+This script, which runs on all pages, defines some of these missing libraries (only if they don't already exist on the page) as dummy functions that have no actual effect.